-Current recipients of awards under the Dental Faculty Development and Loan Repayment Program are not eligible to apply for this NOFO.
+Current recipients of awards under the 2016 Dental Faculty Development and Loan Repayment Program and the 2017 Dental Faculty Loan Repayment Program are not eligible to apply for this NOFO.

-Foreign entities are not eligible to apply for this NOFO.
+Entities outside the United States and its territories are not eligible to apply for this NOFO.